Medvezhia Volcano - John Seach

 somma volcano

-Medvezhia Volcano is located in NE Iturup Island, Kurile Islands.
+Medvezhia volcano is located in NE Iturup Island, Kurile Islands.
 The volcano contains two calderas, 14 x 18 and 10 x 12 km in diameter.

 Medvezhia caldera consists of Medvezhy, Sredny, and Kudriavy, oriented along an